nmordetzky/chat-app-practice/README.md

 # chat-app-practice
-This is practice rebuild for the purpose of reinforcing my understanding
+This is a practice rebuild of the chat-app
+# purpose: to reinforcing my understanding